Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 # Dead woods detection with Mask RCNN
 * This repository holds my final year dissertation project.
 The project is extended from EU CanHeMon which suggested using neural network may help detect standing deadtrees.
 Link: https://ec.europa.eu/jrc/en/publication/canopy-health-monitoring-canhemon-project.

-* The project will help you build your own synthetic data with annotations and train a Mask RCNN model in a tensorflow docker.
+* The project will help you build your own synthetic data with coco-style annotations and train a Mask RCNN model in a tensorflow docker.

 * You can also hire an EC2 accelerated computing instance which saves time on training models.
 For more information to set up AWS EC2 p3.2xlarge instance, please refer to: https://aws.amazon.com/blogs/machine-learning/get-started-with-deep-learning-using-the-aws-deep-learning-ami/